Skip to content

 }

 First-party settings groups use the registry through the admin SettingsPage tabs.
-Package settings pages use the same registry through AbstractPackageSettingsPage:
+Package-owned settings use the same registry through extension management modal surfaces:

-1. Page Ownership - The package registers a concrete page with CapellAdmin::registerExtensionPage()
+1. Surface Ownership - The package registers a settings surface with CapellAdmin::registerExtensionManagementSurface()

 3. Schema Composition - All schemas for the page’s group are merged together